-- (i) The goodwill arose from acquisition of Greatview Aseptic Packaging (Shandong) Co., Ltd. ("GA Shandong") in January 2005.
-The goodwill is monitored by the Group at the level of cash-generated units ("CGUs") which contain GA Shandong, Greatview Beijing Trading Co.,Ltd. ("GA Beijing") and Greatview Aseptic Packaging (Inner Mongolia) Co., Ltd. ("GA Inner Mongolia"), as GA Shandong's business was partially transferred to GA Beijing and GA Inner Mongolia after acquisition, all these entities are included in the PRC operating segment. - (ii) The goodwill arose from the acquisition of Greatdata on 1 November 2019.
+- The goodwill arose from acquisition of Greatview Shandong in January 2005.
+The goodwill is monitored by the Group at the level of cash-generated units ("CGUs") which contain Greatview Shandong, Greatview Beijing and Greatview Inner Mongolia, as Greatview Shandong's business was partially transferred to Greatview Beijing and Greatview Inner Mongolia after acquisition, all these entities are included in the PRC operating segment. - The goodwill arose from the acquisition of Greatdata On 1 November 2019.